 - insupportable school funding disparities across states and within states.
 (If Mississippi spent all of its state tax dollars on schooling, it couldn’t match New York’s present per-child school expenditures.)

 - dependence on the property tax for school revenue.
-(School district property values are hopelessly unequal, as are such values state to state.
-Everyone knows it, yet nothing is done to equalize the learning resources.)
+(School district property values are hopelessly unequal, as are property values state to state.
+Everyone knows it, yet nothing is done to equalize learning opportunities.)

 - feeble teacher licensing requirements.
 (Despite the unprecedented opportunity offered by a growing teaching knowledge base, state officials are busy depreciating licensure requirements in order to keep costs down and, in the case of Republicans, weaken opposing teacher’s unions.)